-1.1.2 The Cheshire Historic Towns Survey - Tarporley Archaeological Assessment and Strategy3 provides detailed information about Tarporley's historical development.
-A number of prehistoric finds have been discovered within close proximity of Tarporley (Neolithic stone

-1 Rural Community Profile for Tarporley (Parish), ACRE Rural Evidence Report, January 2012 axe CSMR 874, flint scraper CSMR 875 and a Bronze Age barbed and tanged arrow head CSMR 2321) and while this does not suggest settlement, it does indicate prehistoric activity within the area.
+1.1.2 The Cheshire Historic Towns Survey - Tarporley Archaeological Assessment and Strategy provides detailed information about Tarporley's historical development.
+A number of prehistoric finds have been discovered within close proximity of Tarporley (Neolithic stone axe CSMR 874, flint scraper CSMR 875 and a Bronze Age barbed and tanged arrow head CSMR 2321) and while this does not suggest settlement, it does indicate prehistoric activity within the area.
 There are also suggestions of Bronze Age burials at Tarporley.